 In addition to Northern Virginia, advanced levels of connectivity are seen throughout the Commonwealth.

-- MAREA, owned by Microsoft and Facebook and operated by Telxius, brought a ultra-high-speed 160 terabit fiber optic cable from Bilbao, Spain to Virginia Beach in 2017.
+- MAREA, owned by Microsoft and Facebook and operated by Telxius, brought an ultra-high-speed 160 terabit fiber optic cable from Bilbao, Spain, to Virginia Beach in 2017.